 Location: Stillman 103 Helpdesk

-For access to Moodle and Instructional Design videos, tools, and free web-resources go to Resources.
+For access to Moodle and Instructional Design videos, tools, and free web-resources go to I want to Moodle site.
 For faculty using Moodle, go to Copyright and Moodle for more information, and student can find online learning information at Online & Hybrid Courses.

 The CCI empowers faculty to engage with their students.
 Whether you want to enhance a campus-based (on-site) course, create a hybrid course, or develop a fully-online course, CCI staff will support you.
 To schedule an appointment for instructional design, course design, or Moodle support, contact the Distance Learning Coordinator at firstname.lastname@example.org.
 If you are interested in teaching online, the campus offers an online learning seminar every semester.
 The eight-week PTOL course takes you systematically through the design and development phases of creating an online course.
 You can go to the CCI Registration site to find the next available seminar.